craftercms/docs/source/system-administrators/activities/clustering/studio-clustering-two-nodes.rst

       studio.db.cluster.nodes.startup.wait.timeout: 300
       #Time in seconds before giving up on waiting for cluster bootstrap to complete (at least a node is active,
       # which means the node is synced AND its Studio has finished starting up)
-      studio.db.cluster.bootrap.wait.timeout: 180
+      studio.db.cluster.bootstrap.wait.timeout: 180
-      # Time in seconds before giving up on the local node to finish synching with the cluster
+      # Time in seconds before giving up on the local node to finish syncing with the cluster
       studio.db.cluster.nodes.local.synced.wait.timeout: 180

    |